Environmental Projects

 After the planting activities, Bathurst Regional Council will host a free BBQ lunch for all participants.

 No experience is needed, and we will provide all the necessary plants and equipment.
 Remember to bring your own water, sunscreen, hat, suitable shoes, and outdoor clothing.
 To ensure safe hygiene practices, we kindly ask you to bring your own gardening gloves, while hand washing facilities will be provided by the council.
 And don't worry about a little rain—this event will proceed even in light showers.
-Just remember to bring a raincoat if needed.
+Remember to bring a wet weather jacket just in case.

 Parking for vehicles is available at the Zante Lane end of the Wastewater Treatment Plant service lane accessed via Morrisset Street.
 Four-wheel drive (4WD) vehicles to the planting site is ONLY permissible for volunteers with a disability.